hugobrrss/FBF/README.md

 # FBF
-Python notebooks for FBF trainings
+Python notebooks for FBF training on Forecasting for banking using time series